Wheel repair

 Plan support before installation

-Training, consumables, ventilation/extraction, wheel handling, spare parts, and handover routines should be part of the proposal conversation.
+Training, consumables, ventilation/extraction, wheel handling, spare parts, and handover routines should be part of the quote discussion.

 Best for

-• Wheel repair centers that want a more complete HBC-System product route
+• Wheel repair centers that want a more complete HBC-System product option

 • Bodyshops and dealer groups comparing in-house wheel repair capability